openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp_gapi/README.md

 1. The application reads command-line parameters and loads up to five networks depending on `-m...` options family to the Inference
 Engine.
-2. G-API pipeline gets a video/image/camera like a source using the OpenCV VideoCapture.
+2. G-API pipeline gets a video/image/camera like a source, using the OpenCV VideoCapture.
 3. G-API pipeline performs inference on the Face Detection network.
 4. G-API pipeline runs post processing kernel.
 5. G-API pipeline performs four inferences, using the Age/Gender, Head Pose, Emotions, and Facial Landmarks detection networks if they are specified in the command line.